Do you want to shape the future of paths and open spaces?

 d. works for the installation of electronic communications apparatus for the purposes of an electronic communications code network.

-5.1 Subject to the exceptions described in chapter 4, subsection (1) of s38 applies to ‘restricted works’ which are:
+5.1 Subject to the exceptions described in section 4, subsection (1) of s38 applies to ‘restricted works’ which are:

 (a) works which have the effect of preventing or impeding access to or over any land to which this section (s38(1)) applies;